Centralized core facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

 The Biomarker facility offers a number of high quality immunoassay as well as the state-of-the-art SOMAScan proteomic services to basic, translational and clinical investigators.

 The Cardiovascular Research Methods Centre focuses on the design and analysis of clinical trials.

 The Common Equipment Core Laboratory offers researchers use of tools and systems that are considered staples of biological research: autoclave, centrifuges, shaking incubator, biosafety cabinets, etc. A full list of this equipment can be accessed through the Heart Hub (from campus only).

 UOHI offers researchers the use of a BD FACSAria IIIu cell sorter/cytometer through the High Resolution Cell Imaging Core Facility (above).

 FlowQuant is a clinical and research tool for quantifying myocardial blood flow (MBF) from nuclear medical images.

-Authorship: If core personnel provide significant intellectual input to the results submitted for publication, then it is reasonable and appropriate to include them as co-authors.
-Since circumstances very widely, each case should be considered individually.
+If core personnel provide significant intellectual input to the results submitted for publication, then it is reasonable and appropriate to include them as co-authors.
+Since circumstances vary widely, each case should be considered individually.